 Beyond daily management, sales managers are strategic thinkers.
 They are responsible for developing and refining the team’s sales strategy to adapt to market changes and find new opportunities.
 This includes analyzing performance trends, optimizing the sales process, and ensuring the team has the right tools and resources to succeed.
 They also play a crucial role in cross-functional alignment, working with marketing, product, and customer success teams to create a seamless customer experience.
 By building a scalable sales playbook, they create a repeatable process that drives predictable revenue growth for the entire organization.

-What Skills Does a Great Sales Manager Need?
+What Skills Make a Great Sales Manager?

 Transitioning from a top-performing sales rep to a sales manager requires a completely different set of skills.
 While sales acumen is important, it’s no longer about closing your own deals.
 Instead, your success is measured by your team's collective performance.
 A great sales manager is a coach, a strategist, and a leader all in one.
 They create an environment where every team member can thrive and consistently hit their targets.